flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ## Lateral Revision Pages

+A lateral revision is a change or changes made to the lateral flight plan.
+The waypoint from which the change origins is the revise waypoint.
+To enter the Lateral Revision page the pilots pushes the LSK left of the waypoint in the F-PLN page.

+There are 4 different types of lateral revisions:

+- Adding or removing a waypoint directly on the F-PLN page.
+- Using the LAT REV page.
+- DIR-TO with abeams and radial in or out.
+- Using FIX INFO page and adding radial, radius and abeam intercept points.

+There are 4 types of LAT REV pages:

+- FROM Origin page:
+- FROM Destination page:
+- FROM Waypoint page
+- FROM Present Position page

+SID revisions are done only at the origin airport (Origin page).

+STAR revisions are done only at a destination airport (Destination page).

+### LAT REV Page Elements

+- TITLE / Latitude and Longitude
+    - the FROM waypoint/airport/PPOS
+    - the latitude and longitude of the revised waypoint (not when PPOS)
+- DEPARTURE (1L)
+    - Used for selecting the departure runway and procedure.
+    - Only available on origin or alternate airport.
+- FIX INFO (1R)
+    - Used for entering radial, radius and abeam intercept points.
+    - Only available on departure or alternate departure airport.
+- ARRIVAL (1R)
+    - Used for selecting the arrival runway and procedures (STAR, APPR, TRANS, etc.)
+- OFFSET (2L)
+    - Used to enter an offset from the direct route between two waypoints defined as a distance to the left or right of the direct line between the waypoints.
+    - Only available on waypoint or present position !!! attention ""
+        Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+- LL XING/INCR/NO (2R)
+    - The pilot can create latitude or longitude crossing points by entering a starting lat or long, an increment (in degrees), and the number of crossing points desired in 2R
+    - Only available on origin, ppos and waypoint.
+    !!! attention ""
+        Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+- HOLD (3L)
+    - Used to setup a hold pattern at the present position or waypoint.
+    - Only available on ppos and waypoint.
+    !!! attention ""
+        Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+- NEXT WPT (3R)
+    - A new waypoint after the selected one can entered into this field.
+    - If it is a waypoint already in the flight plan after the current waypoint then all intermediate waypoints are removed.
+    - If it is a new waypoint a discontinuity is created.
+    - Only available on departure, waypoint and destination.
+- ENABLE ALTN (4L)
+    - Used to enable the alternate flight plan.
+    - Will create a temporary flight plan.
+    - Only available on departure, waypoint and destination.
+    !!! attention ""
+        Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+- NEW DEST (4R)
+    - Used to change the destination airport.
+    - Will create a temporary flight plan direct to the new destination.
+    - Clears all waypoints between the current waypoint and the new destination.
+    - Creates a discontinuity.
+    - Only available on departure, waypoint.
+- ALTN (5L)
+    - Used to display a list of alternate airports from the database.
+    - Only available on destination airport.
+    !!! attention ""
+       Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+- AIRWAYS (5R)
+    - Displays the AIRWAYS page.
+    - Used to select airways to enter into the flight plan.
+    - Only available on waypoint.

+!!! note
+    Any lateral revision done with a LAT REV page creates a temporary flight plan.
+Lateral revisions done directly on the F-PLN pages do not result in a temporary flight plan.

 ## Vertical Revision Pages